 Even the most successful breast surgeries can require another procedure down the road.
 Breast implants are mechanical devices and like all implantable mechanical devices, there will be wear and tear.
 Breast implants may not last a lifetime, and patients may require additional surgery in the future.
 In addition, the female body undergoes changes throughout life and a woman’s needs years ago may not be the same today.
-No matter your reasons for pursuing the procedure, the decision to undergo breast revision is very personal and Dr. Mark Pinsky has the skill and experience to help you navigate the process.
+No matter your reasons for pursuing the procedure, the decision to undergo breast revision is very personal and our physicians have the skill and experience to help you navigate the process.

 *This video contains nudity